ipspace/blog/content/posts/2022/11/public-cloud-snowflakes.md

 [^TA]: These days, you can meet Technical Alchemists or Systems Thinkers on LinkedIn, and some comments reflect their job titles.

-I would be glad if anyone could explain to me how you can provision on-demand services through an orchestration system if your infrastructure needs constant ad-hoc manual tweaking (which hopefully triggers a change review process and implementation in a maintenance window).
+I would be glad if anyone could explain to me how you can provision on-demand services through an orchestration system if your infrastructure needs constant ad-hoc manual tweaking, which hopefully triggers a change review process and implementation in a maintenance window.

 No takers?
 OK, I'll spoil the fun.

 I was told a huge multinational software vendor[^NO] once launched a public cloud that used physical firewalls[^NVF].
-They didn't dare automating their configuration -- after all, firewalls might crash while being configured every other blue moon, and that would bring down the whole "cloud" -- and deployed a very efficient process to modify security rules:
+They didn't dare automating the firewall configuration -- after all, firewalls might crash while being configured every other blue moon, and that would bring down the whole "cloud" -- and deployed a very efficient process to modify security rules:

 * You could modify security rules through the orchestration system
 * The system would log your request and open a ticket